-GGH preferred unit holders were entitled to one vote per preferred unit.
+Preferred unit holders were entitled to one vote per preferred unit.
 In the event of liquidation or dissolution of GGH, the holders of preferred units were entitled to receive distributions, prior to and in preference to the holders of common units.
 At December 31, 2020, all preferred units were issued and outstanding.
-All preferred units were converted to shares of Greenidge's class B common stock in connection with the contribution and exchange agreement.
+All preferred units were converted to shares of Class B Greenidge common stock in connection with the contribution and exchange agreement.